-The proposal includes requiring firms to map important business services (including the technology that supports these services) and robustly test contingency arrangements.
-Firms will need to consider their dependency on services supplied by third parties and the resilience of these thirdparty services.
-The Policy Statement is expected to include information on the links between the FCA's operational resilience policy and the EBA Guidelines on ICT and security risk management.
+These rules include requiring firms to map important business services (including the people, processes, technology, facilities and information that supports these services) and robustly test contingency arrangements.
+Firms need to consider their dependency on services supplied by third parties and the resilience of these thirdparty services.

-The requirements are expected to apply to a wide range of firms, including payment institutions, e-money firms, UK banks, building societies and PRA-designated investment firms.
+The requirements apply to a wide range of firms, including payment institutions, e-money firms, UK banks, building societies and PRA-designated investment firms.